mohessaid/poem-js/README.md

 * **Hamza MEZERREG** - *Initial work* - [hamzamez][1]
 * **Mohammed Essaid MEZERREG** - *Renewal & Update* - [mohessaid](https://github.com/mohessaid)

-You want to be part of this list :).
+You want to be part of this :point_up: list :smirk: .
 All pull requests are welcome as long as they resepect our contributing guidelines.

 [1]: https://github.com/hamzamez